yvettecook/TicTacToe/README.md

 Single class of game, rather than separating out board, player, computer.

 *This was a conscious choice to focus on learning Python methods and syntax with a single class, rather than getting tangled in inter-class dependencies.
 Will use separate classes next time.
-Promise*
+Promise.*

 ---